-The most important component of this equipment is the frypot - the vat that holds the oil your food cooks in.
+The most important component of a commercial countertop fryer is the frypot - the vat that holds the oil your food cooks in.
 There are three primary types, and each lends itself better to cooking different types of food.
 Understanding the type of food you want to cook will help you determine which type of equipment you need.

 Choosing a Fryer by Food Type